Washington State Rules RELATED TO Breast massage

 (b) Always provide the client or patient a gown or draping except as may be necessary in emergencies.

-(3) With prior written, verbal, and signed informed consent of the client or patient, the gluteal and breast drapes may be temporarily moved in order to perform therapeutic treatment of the area.
+(3) With prior signed or initialed written and verbal informed consent from the client or patient, the gluteal cleft and breast drapes may be temporarily moved in order to perform therapeutic treatment of the area consistent with WAC 246-830-550, 246-830-555, and 246-830-557.
 In addition, with informed and written consent, a client or patient may choose to have their upper torso undraped during the entire massage.

 (4) If variations to this coverage and draping rule occur, a massage therapist must: